joakimb/joakimb.github.io/_posts/2016-09-04-on-the-need-for-object-security-in-iot.markdown

 date: 2016-09-04 12:00:00 +0200
 ---

 _The Internet of Things (IoT) is coming.
 With it comes new security challenges from the constrained nature of IoT devices.
 This blog post discusses how information security is affected by the constrained and asynchronus nature of IoT.
-Much of the text is an adaptaion from the master thesis [Compact Object Security for the Internet of Things](http://lup.lub.lu.se/student-papers/record/8887542) written by me and Martin Gunnarsson [TODO reference] in 2016._
+Much of the text is an adaptaion from the master thesis [Compact Object Security for the Internet of Things](http://lup.lub.lu.se/student-papers/record/8887542) written by me and [Martin Gunnarsson](mailto:martin.gunnarsson.782@student.lu.se) in 2016._

 ### Introduction
 Let‘s start by talking about what IoT really means.
 IoT is a wide term used to describe anything from industrial control systems to smart homes.
 IoT devices are thought of ranging from Raspberry PIs to  NFC chips.
 Everybody has their own view.
 Much of the challenges associated with IoT devices springs from the nature of [_constrained nodes_](https://tools.ietf.org/html/rfc7228#section-2.1).
 These nodes, or devices, are constrained in the sense that they have low processing power, a small amount of RAM and often operate on battery power.